 Ah Rio, the world’s party city, home to beautiful people, samba and a legendary carnival.
 Head to the city’s golden beaches (Copacabana, Ipanema, you know the ones) to really see Rio in action.
 Here, Cariocas (locals) make beach-going an art form – some play volleyball, some surf, some chat, no one sits quietly.
 Don’t miss a samba school rehearsal in the run up to Carnival, and make sure to browse the Feira da Glória, Rio’s biggest street market, on a Sunday.
 When it comes to food, seek out a por kilo restaurant for cheap lunches (you only pay for what it weighs), or one of the streetside bars known as pé sujo for fresh fish snacks.

-Get there: Travel by bus or private transfer from Paraty, or fly direct from the UK – Norwegian has started a new flight from Gatwick, running 4 times a week; Latam and BA also offer direct flights from Heathrow.
+Get there: Travel by bus (4 hours 40 mins) or private transfer from Paraty (4 hours), or fly direct from the UK – Latam and BA offer direct flights from Heathrow (12 hours).

 Stay: Pretty Mama Ruisa B&B in Santa Teresa boasts views of Sugarloaf Mountain, a tranquil garden with a swimming pool, and a central location close to the nightlife of Lapa.
 We also adore Elegant Vila Santa Teresa, located on a hilltop in a grand estate and blessed with breathtaking views of Rio.